Chittem Narsi Reddy

 Chittem Narsi Reddy (also spelled Chitlem or Chittam; died 15 August 2005) was an Indian political leader.
 He was member of Indian National Congress.
 He was only member of Janata Dal in Andhra Pradesh Legislative Assembly.
-He was elected from Makthal constituency in 1984 on Janata Party ticket and in 1989 on Janata Dal ticket.
+He was elected from Makthal constituency in 1984 on Janata Party ticket and in 1989 on Janata Dal ticket and 2004 Indian National Congress ticket.